 And if I was a mother who had a serious disease I would not want to take any chances.

 11. The Mother has Died in Childbirth

-12. Some Moms just have to Supplement with Formula to get by
+12. Some Moms have to Supplement with Formula

-As I said before whether it’s low milk supply, stress, or even just needing a break from breastfeeding, moms are human and there are very real times that baby formula is a lifesaver.
+As I said before whether it’s low milk supply, stress, or even just need a break from breastfeeding, moms are human and there are very real times that baby formula is a lifesaver.

 Let me just say that I feel like while I agree that if a mother can try to breastfeed it would be beneficial for both her and the baby, I also feel that a fed baby is a happy baby.
 Formula feeding mothers are doing their best to give their babies the nutrition they need even if they aren’t giving it straight from their breasts.